Dictionary: NOSE-BLEED – NO-TATRI-ALLY

 2. Having sagacity.
 Middleton.

-A fish of the leather-mouthed kind, with a flat blunt snout; called also broad-snout, Dict.
+A fish of the leather-mouthed kind, with a flat blunt snout; called also broad-snout.
+Dict.
 Nat.
 Hist.

-NOSE-GAY, n. [nose and Celtic gear, a bough.]
+NOSE'GAY, n. [nose and Celtic geac, a bough.]

 A bunch of flowers used to regale the sense of smelling.
 As on the nosegay in her breast reclined.
 Pope.

-NOSE-LESS, a.
+NOSE'LESS, a.

 Destitute of a nose.
 Shak.

-NOSE-SMART, n.
+NOSE'-SMART, n.

-A plant, Nasturtium; creases.
+A plant, Nasturtium; cresses.

 NOS'LE, n. [from nose.]